danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## TODO

-* More explanation of port in database yml config
-* Specify what Ruby, Rails, and Node versions I'm using.
 * css for `erb`
 * Mention that if you stop docker-compose and start up again, should not init role again, should see `PostgreSQL Database directory appears to contain a database; Skipping initialization`.
 This is because you ran create db and still have the named volume.
 If you delete the volume and start container again, role will be created again.
 * Explain Postgres role === user
 * WATCH OUT: Host mount option to init ROLE referencing sql file in project does not work on Github Actions using `services` because service started before source checked out in workflow.
 Ref: Debug Github Actions for more details.
-* Mention no password option with other env var from postgres image (development only!) - put this in environments subsection where explaining docker compose details
 * Note that running database in Docker container only recommended for development, not production (performance).
+Maybe put this in the database config yml section when explaining that will need different values for production.
+Could be an aside?
 * Push blogpg project to Github as companion to this post for reference.
 * Conclusion para